Ibrahim-Rezq/modern-landing-layout/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Doom - Minimal Agency Template

 This is a recreation of Doom - Minimal Agency Template from Graphberry.com